Founder StoryMission

 Housing is the ultimate test of this principle.

-Everyone needs a home.
+Everyone needs a home they can afford.
 And the way we build homes has massive environmental impact: the materials, the energy use, the land footprint, the transportation patterns they create.
-But telling people to live in smaller spaces, or pay more for less comfort, has never worked.
+But telling people to live in smaller spaces, to pay more for less comfort, has never worked.
 The math has to add up.

 That’s what we’ve designed NeighbourWood to do.